The Hillbilly Thomists: Marigold and Strange Land (2024–present)

 The Hillbilly Thomists teased their fourth album in late 2023 with a one-minute video showing the friars recording and praying.
 The 13-song Marigold was released on July 26, 2024, with one hymn by Isaac Watts and the other twelve tracks written by the friars.
 The album premiered at the second-place position on Billboards bluegrass chart, remaining on the chart for three weeks.
 In 2024, the band's members included Justin Bolger, Timothy Danaher, Peter Gautsch, Joseph Hagan, Austin Litke, Jonah Teller, Simon Teller and Thomas Joseph White.

 Mike Kerrigan positively reviewed Marigold for Fox News.
 Arsenio Orteza, writing for Christian magazine World in September 2024, said that the band would likely not have as significant a following if they were not Dominican friars.
 However, Orteza found Marigold instrumentally sound and "what their vocals lack in oomph they make up for in harmonies".

 The annual schedule for the band members comprise 50 weeks for their ministerial and academic duties, with two weeks dedicated to touring.
 They played a concert on July 19, 2024, as part of the 10th National Eucharistic Congress in Indianapolis, Indiana.
 The band played a free show in Park City, Utah, on July 22 and a sold-out show on August 8 in Washington, D.C.
 Other stops on their 2024 tour included Knoxville, Tennessee, Charlotte, North Carolina, St. Augustine, Florida, and Savannah, Georgia.
 While in Savannah, the band was able to visit O'Connor's birthplace.
 A concert by the band served as the conclusion to the second annual Dominican Rosary Pilgrimage at the Basilica of the National Shrine of the Immaculate Conception on the campus of the Catholic University of America in D.C. on September 28.

 Two members of the band, Simon Teller and Bolger, joined Zac Brown and the Zac Brown Band onstage to play the song "Chicken Fried" during Brown's performance at Providence College on October 19, 2024.
 Teller – the college's chaplain – and Bolger were the only members of the band then assigned to the college and the only ones able to participate in the concert.

 In December 2024, the Hillbilly Thomists released two Christmas singles, "Lo’ How a Rose E’er Blooming" and "Silent Night".
+This was followed by a full Christmas album in 2025.

+During their 2026 summer tour, they released their next album Strange Land as a surprise.